Curriculum

 Early Years Foundation Stage

-Our EYFS team teachers are Mrs McLeod in the nursery class and Mrs Shields and Miss Wilson in the reception class.
+Our EYFS team teachers are Mrs McLeod in the nursery class and Mrs Shields and Mrs Neale in the reception class.
 We follow the national guidelines on the curriculum called Development Matters.
 This is explained in the curriculum overview at the top of the page.

 The prime areas are: